cyyon8/ArduinoWebAppMotionDetector/README.md

 $ npm install mocha -g
 $ npm install chai --save-dev
 ```
+Note: mocha and chai are required to run the test cases only.

 ### Setting Up The Arduino Uno
 The minimum requirements for the Arduino is
 1. 1 PIR motion sensor